 - Five: If desired, flush out the bottoms of all wall cabinets.
 This will provide a smooth area for easier cleaning.

 - Six: Wipe down all cabinet frames with a special cleaner to remove any grease or dirt.
 The cabinet surfaces to be refaced are then scuff-sanded to accept the lamination.

 - Seven: If new drawer boxes are being installed, remove the existing boxes.
 Replace them with new drawer boxes that have easy glide tracks which will operate smoothly and quietly.
-You may upgrade self closing drawers and soft closing hindges add pull out trays even trash can pull outs etc.
+You may want to upgrade to self closing drawers and soft closing hinges add pull out trays even trash can pull outs etc.

 - Nine: Attach new cabinet drawer fronts securely to your drawer boxes.

-- Ten: Install your new cabinet doors and balance to the frame and drawer fronts.
+- Ten: Install your new cabinet doors and laminate balance of cabinet frames and install drawer fronts.